Kranium2002/torch-optstate/README.md

 ## ⚠️ Limitations

-- **CPU Only**: Currently, state management is optimized for CPU.
-GPU support is planned.
 - **Step Overhead**: Decompression/Compression adds overhead to the `step()` call.
 This is often negligible compared to the forward/backward pass of large models.
 - **Optimizer Support**: Tested primarily with AdamW and SGD.
 Other optimizers should work but may require custom policies if they use non-standard state keys.